University of California, Irvine: Early years

-Development and recent history
+Development

 Unlike most other University of California campuses, UCI was not named for the city it was built in; at the time of the university's founding (1965), the current city of Irvine (incorporated in 1971) did not exist.
 The name "Irvine" is a reference to James Irvine, a landowner who administered the 94000 acre Irvine Ranch.
 In 1960, The Irvine Company sold 1000 acre of the Irvine Ranch to the University of California for one dollar, since company policy prohibited the donation of property to a public entity.
 On campus, UC Irvine's first Chancellor, Daniel G. Aldrich selected a wide variety of Mediterranean-climate flora and fauna, feeling that it served an "aesthetic, environmental, and educational [purpose]."
-To plan the remainder of the ranch, the University hired William Pereira and Associates.
+To plan the remainder of the ranch, the university hired William Pereira and Associates.
 Pereira intended for the UC Irvine campus to complement the neighboring community, and it became clear that the original 1000 acre grant would not suffice.
-In 1964, the University purchased an additional 510 acre in 1964 for housing and commercial developments.
+In 1964, the university purchased an additional 510 acre in 1964 for housing and commercial developments.

-Much of the land that was not purchased by UCI (which is now occupied by the cities of Irvine, Tustin, and Newport Beach) remains held by The Irvine Company, but the completion of the University rapidly drove the development of Orange County.
+Much of the land that was not purchased by UCI (which is now occupied by the cities of Irvine, Tustin, and Newport Beach) remains held by The Irvine Company, but the completion of the university rapidly drove the development of Orange County.
 The City of Irvine became incorporated and established in 1971 and 1975, respectively.
 UCI remains the second-largest employer in Orange County, with an annual economic impact of $5 billion.

-Aldrich developed the campus' first academic plan around a College of Arts, Letters, and Science, a Graduate School of Administration, and a School of Engineering.
-The College of Arts, Letters, and Science was composed of twenty majors in five "Divisions": Biological Sciences, Fine Arts, Humanities, Physical Sciences, and Social Sciences (which transformed into the present-day "Schools").
+Aldrich developed the campus's first academic plan around a College of Letters and Science, a Graduate School of Administration, and a School of Engineering.
+The "principal author" of the plan was Ivan Hinderaker, who served under Aldrich as UCI's vice-chancellor for academic affairs before departing to become the second chancellor of UC Riverside.
+The UCI College of Letters and Science was to be divided into five divisions which together would initially offer about a dozen majors: Biological Sciences, Fine Arts, Humanities, Physical Sciences, and Social Sciences.
+Hinderaker came up with the idea "to appoint deans with strong authority for each of the divisions and to give them as much freedom as possible in determining the internal organization of their divisions".
+In 1967, the UCI Academic Senate voted to redesignate the divisions as "schools", with all their deans reporting directly to the vice chancellor for academic affairs.
+This is why schools became the dominant academic unit at UCI, in contrast to the relatively large colleges at the older UC campuses.

 In 1967, the California College of Medicine (originally a school of osteopathy founded in 1896 and the oldest continuously operating medical college in the Southwest) became part of UC Irvine.
 In 1976, plans to establish an on-campus hospital were set aside, with the university instead purchasing the Orange County Medical Center (renamed the UC Irvine Medical Center) around 12 miles from UC Irvine, in the City of Orange.